 Thyroid disease is a common (and often hereditary) problem that affects as many as 1 in 10 Canadians.
 Of those 1 in 10, it is estimated that as many as 50% actually remain undiagnosed.
-The numbers are just as staggering on a global scale, too, as there are an estimated 200 million people worldwide living with some form of thyroid disease.
+The numbers are also just as staggering on a global scale, with an estimated 200 million people worldwide living with some form of thyroid disease.

 The most common types of thyroid disease are hyper or hypothyroidism.
 When you are diagnosed with hyperthyroidism, this means that your thyroid is overactive and produces too much of its hormone.
 Causes of hyperthyroidism include Graves’ disease, and it can also be caused by a condition known as toxic nodular goiter or multinodular goiter, which causes the thyroid gland to overproduce hormones.
 Having too much hormone production can lead to a variety of symptoms, including nervousness or restlessness, racing heartbeat, increased sweating, shaking, irritability or anxiety, difficulty sleeping, thin skin, brittle hair and/or nails, muscle weakness, weight loss, and bulging of the eyes.

 Hypothyroidism, on the other hand, is the complete opposite, and occurs when the thyroid gland is unable to produce enough of its hormones.
 Hypothyroidism can be caused from things such as Hashimoto’s disease, having surgery to remove the thyroid gland, as well as be caused from damage due to radiation treatment.
 Most cases of hypothyroidism are mild; however, it can still lead to symptoms such as dry skin, fatigue, sensitivity to cold, problems with memory, depression, weight gain, constipation, slowed heart rate, weakness, and in rare cases, even coma.
 These symptoms will worsen as long as the condition goes untreated.